turbocrime/webnect/README.md

 ## how

+go dig your kinect out of the closet. plug it in. open <https://turbocrime.github.io/webnect>

+## diy

 available on npm as [`@webnect/webnect`](https://www.npmjs.com/package/@webnect/webnect)

-for local demos, clone the repo.
+or for a local demo, clone this repo. run

-go dig your kinect out of the closet. plug it in. run

 ```sh
 $ pnpm install